 At Thampanoor, there still stands a two-storied building with the name ‘Sachivottama Sir C.P.
 Shashtiabdapoorthy Memorial Satram’ (opposite to the present transport bus station), built in 1940’s, the time when Sir C.P. was the Dewan of Travancore.
 Today the building is neglected; we hardly notice the structure hiding its facade behind hoardings and movie posters.
 But it did have a glorious past.
 In front of the lodge, there was a small mandapam which housed a bust of the Dewan.
 In those days, our little capital city was one of the most progressive princely states in India.
 The roads were neat and less crowded and public buildings were well maintained.
 So the Memorial was well kept.

 The bust was damaged by a group of people who gathered for a party meeting near Thampanoor.
 The attack was done at night and it is said that the nose of the statue was broken off.
 The news spread like fire and in no time reached the ears of the Dewan too.
-Messages were send to find out a master craftsman who could repair the statue.
-They didn’t had to search much, their man was just under their ‘nose’; the master craftsman who was employed in Travancore School of Arts as an ivory carver – N. Padmanabhan Achari (1881-1960)of the famous Pinarammoodu family, Pettah.
+Word was sent to find out a master craftsman who could repair the statue.
+They didn’t had to search for long, their man was just under their ‘nose’; the master craftsman who was employed in Travancore School of Arts as an ivory carver – N. Padmanabhan Achari (1881-1960)of the famous Pinarammoodu family, Pettah.
 Both his father and grandfather were master craftsmen who have rendered valuable services for the growth of ivory carving in Travancore.
 Padmanabhan Achari’s grandfather Kochu Kunju Achari was the ‘moothachari’ (head craftsman) who made the golden chariot for Swathi Tirunal in 1842.
 Later, he and his son Neelakandan Achari made the ivory throne for the Great London Exhibition of 1851.
 Kochu Kunju Achari was given the title ‘Ananthapadmanabhan Achari’ by Uthram Tirunal Marthanda Varma.
 Padmanabhan Achari himself was a master ivory carver specialized in making sculptures.

 |N. Padmanabhan Achari - From the private collection of Sathya Moorthy.|